adarshxs/Fake-News-Identifier/README.md

  Fake news Identifier

-create a `.env` file in the folder you clone this repo and paste your github api key as follows:
+create a `.env` file in the folder you clone this repo and paste your openai api key as follows:

 `api_key=<your OpenAI API key without quotes>`